-As a result of total consideration exceeding the preliminary fair value of the net assets acquired, goodwill in the amount of \$,796 was recorded in connection with the Acquisition, none of which will be deductible for U.S tax purposes.
+As a result of total consideration exceeding the preliminary fair value of the net assets acquired, goodwill in the amount of \$9,796 was recorded in connection with the Acquisition, none of which will be deductible for U.S tax purposes.
 The goodwill is mainly attributable to skills and technical talent of SMP's work force and the synergies expected to be achieved from integrating SMP into the Company's existing business.

 The previously held equity interests were remeasured to its fair value as of the acquisition date.
 The Company computed the fair value based upon the SMP's enterprise value of \$18,000 and the fair value of previously held 28.7% equity interests were determined to be \$5,095.
-The Company recognized an amount of \$2,174 as a gain on the fair valuation of Company's previously held equity interest in SMP and is included in Other income (loss) in the accompanying consolidated statements of operations and comprehensive loss for the period ended September 30, 2023.
+The Company recognized an amount of \$2,174 as a gain on the fair valuation of Company's previously held equity interest in SMP and ~~is was~~ included in ~~Other~~ ~~other~~ income (loss) in the accompanying our Form 10-K as part of our consolidated statements of operations and comprehensive loss for the period ended ~~September 30, 2023~~ December 31, 2023.